Year 5

 Homework

 In Year 5, we encourage the children to take greater autonomy over their learning and it is an expectation for children to regularly check Google Classroom for updates and announcements.
-The majority of homework will be set online via platforms such as SATs Companion.
 Homework will complement the learning taking place in school.
 Children are expected to practise their spellings, number facts and read for a minimum of 20 minutes daily.
-Meaningful reading record entries are to be made and records are to be checked and signed each week by parents.
-These will also be checked by teachers each Friday.
+Meaningful reading record entries are to be made (a minimum of 3 times weekly) and records are to be checked and signed each week by parents.
+These will also be checked by teachers weekly.
+We ask that an adult listens to your child read aloud at least once per week and signs the reading record.

 Homework will cover the following areas: